 Editor’s note: We’ve made some updates since this post was published.
-Learn more about CRM and other integrations.
+Learn about the new Salesforce CRM and Asana integration.

 Asana is much more than a simple task and project management tool; it can also be used for specific internal functions, like bug tracking, applicant tracking, and setting up pipelines.
 Since our launch, we’ve received a lot of positive feedback from teams and businesses that rely on Asana as a lightweight tool for customer relationship management (CRM).